Beijing BJ80: SVOS 80

 At IDET 2017, the Czech armored vehicle company SVOS unveiled the SVOS 80, presented by SVOS in cooperation with BAIC as a proof of concept.
 It is planned to offer the SVOS 80 for export throughout Europe.
 There are also plans to market the SUV for military use outside of China.
 According to SVOS, the vehicle was developed in order to provide a cheap alternative to the Land Rover Defender.

 The SVOS 80 has a 2.8-liter, four-cylinder Cummins diesel engine rated at EURO 4 emissions compliance, developing 120 kW and 340 Nm of torque.
 A ZF automatic gearbox is fitted, coupled to a two-speed transfer case with selectable four-wheel drive.

 IVM G80

-Innoson Vehicle Manufacturing has announced the development of the IVM G80 for the African market on December 11, 2017.
+The Innoson Vehicle Manufacturing has announced the development of the IVM G80 for the African market on December 11, 2017.
 The G80 has a 2.4L Mitsubishi 4G69S4N engine with a top speed of 99 mph.

 As of 2020, the G80 retails for ₦27,825,000.

-Update (since 2020)
+Update (2020–2025)

 On June 18, 2020, BAIC unveiled the 2020 model with a new 3.0 V6 engine and 8-speed automatic transmission.
 It retails at 350,000 yuan.

 In April 2024, the BJ80 is retailed in the Philippines as the B80.